yinyangsammy/snapshot-location-assessment/README.md

 -   Thank you to the tutors and staff at Code Institute for all their support.

 -   Thank you to the Code Institute Slack Community.

+-   Thank you to the YouTube community.

+-   Thank you to the Reddit community.

 -   Thank you to all the representatives at Google Cloud, who very kindly walked me through their product range and helped me with unexpected errors and charges.
 While the services proved prohibitively expensive at this stage of development, the representatives who helped me were some of the most lovely, friendly and articulate mentors I've had the pleasure of meeting.